My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 Estrogen is not required.
 The endothelium is not required.
 You just need the dietary nitrate.

-The Karolinska Institute in Sweden, working largely under researchers Jon Lundberg and Eddie Weitzberg, has been mapping this second pathway since the late 1990s.
+Researchers at the Karolinska Institute in Sweden had been mapping this second pathway since the late 1990s.
 The papers were technical.
 They sat outside the mainstream cardiology conversation for the better part of two decades.
-They were, in effect, hidden in plain sight — the way nitric oxide itself had been hidden in plain sight in the body for a century.
+And then, in June 2024, a research team at Penn State did the trial almost nobody had bothered to do.

-In a rigorous clinical trial, postmenopausal women received nitrate-rich beetroot juice or a placebo for seven days.
-After the nitrate arm, researchers measured a clinically significant improvement in flow-mediated dilation — a standard marker of healthy blood vessel function — in the same women, regardless of how recently or distantly they had passed through menopause.
+Postmenopausal women received nitrate-rich beetroot juice or a placebo for seven days.
+After the nitrate arm, researchers measured a clinically significant improvement in flow-mediated dilation — a standard marker of healthy blood vessel function — in the same women, regardless of how long ago they had passed through menopause.
 The placebo arm showed no such change.

 The nitrate worked.
 The placebo didn’t.